-A significant part of our business in previous years, including in 2013, was generated from recurring customers.
+A significant part of our business in previous years, including in 2014, was generated from recurring customers.
 Accordingly, the termination or non-renewal of our contracts could have a material adverse effect on our business, financial condition and operating results.
 Some of our existing contracts could be terminated due to any of the following reasons, among others:

-- dissatisfaction of our customers with our products and/or the services we provide or our inability to provide or install additional products or requested new applications on a timely basis; - customers' default on payments due; - our failure to comply with financial covenants in our contracts; - the cancellation of the underlying project by the sponsoring government body; or - the loss of existing contracts or a decrease in the number of renewals of orders or a decrease in the number of new large orders.
+- dissatisfaction of our customers with our products and/or the services we provide or our inability to provide or install additional products or requested new applications on a timely basis: - customers' default on payments due; - our failure to comply with financial covenants in our contracts; - · the cancellation of the underlying project by the sponsoring government body; or - the loss of existing contracts or a decrease in the number of renewals of orders or a decrease in the number of new large orders.

 If we are not able to retain our present customer base and gain new customers, our revenues will decline significantly.
+In addition, if our service businesses in Peru and Colombia do not win new government related contracts, this could materially adversely affect our financial position.